Our Patrons

 Eric Harvey

-At the time, Eric was living in Clacton-on-Sea, Essex, and approached the owner of the local pier to inquire about work.
-He was pleased to secure some employment there, as it served as his entry point into the entertainment industry.
-This led to opportunities at locations such as Lakeside and Bluewater shopping centers.
-Following this, Eric participated in a few photo shoots, where he was noted for having an “interesting face.”
-Through the right agency, he began receiving a fair amount of work and has not looked back since.
+At the time, Eric was living in Clacton-on-Sea, Essex, and approached the owner of the local pier to enquire about work.
+He was pleased to secure employment there, which became his entry point into the entertainment industry.
+This led to further opportunities at venues such as Lakeside and Bluewater shopping centres.